torvalds/linux/Documentation/arch/m68k/buddha-driver.rst

 Buddha-part of the Catweasel Zorro-II version

-The Autoconfiguration has been implemented just as Commodore described  in  their  manuals, no tricks have been used (for example leaving some address lines out of the equations...).
+The Autoconfiguration has been implemented just as Commodore described  in  their  manuals, anal tricks have been used (for example leaving some address lines out of the equations...).
 If you want to configure the board yourself (for example let a  Linux  kernel  configure the card), look at the Commodore